 The first analysis evaluates the resequencing the stairwells.
 The second analysis involves different systems for a prefabricated façade.
-The third analysis evaluates the communication between project team members in relation to the 3D Coordination activity within the BIM Execution Plan.
+The third analysis evaluates the communication between project team members in relation to the BIM Execution Plan.
 The industry research topic seeks to develop a set of best-value criteria for OPP to use when analyzing MEP subcontractors.